Grain and Oilseed Milling

 Recent Developments

-• According to the latest US Bureau of Labor Statistics data, producer prices for grain and oilseed milling firms declined by 5.6% in July compared to a year ago after falling 3.9% in the previous July-versus-July comparison.
-Producer prices have been trending downward from their peak two years ago when Russia’s invasion of Ukraine accelerated an upward trend in grain and oilseed prices that kicked off in 2020.
-Employment by grain and oilseed milling firms grew 1.1% in July year over year, followed by a 4.4% rise in average wages at food manufacturers in August to $23.49 per hour, BLS data show.
+• According to the latest US Bureau of Labor Statistics data, producer prices for grain and oilseed milling firms fell 3.6% in November compared to a year ago after dropping 7.3% in the previous November-versus-November annual comparison.
+Producer prices have been trending downward from their peak in mid-2022 after Russia’s invasion of Ukraine accelerated an upward trend in grain and oilseed prices.
+Employment by grain and oilseed milling firms grew 2.7% year over year in October followed by a 4.2% rise in average wages at food manufacturers in November to $23.67 per hour, just pennies short of their peak in October, BLS data show.

 • Flour production in the US fell to a 12-year low in 2023 due to wheat shortages caused by unfavorable weather conditions, fewer farms growing wheat, and global market instability, according to the National Agricultural Statistics Service (NASS).
 Moreover, domestic flour production was the smallest in the fourth quarter of last year since 2010.
 Whole wheat flour production, which has been trending downward for eight years, declined by 6% in 2023 compared to 2022 and was down 25% from 2015, according to NASS.
 Data from NASS and other sources shows the production of whole wheat flour in 2023 was the smallest for any year since 2008-2009.
 Whole wheat flour production accounted for just 4.3% of total US flour production in 2023, down from 4.5% in 2022, 4.7% in 2021, and 5.7% in the peak year 2015, World-Grain.com reports.
 Flour prices are rising on falling production.